raspberrypilearning/anime-expressions-simplified/en/step_13.md

 ### Try it
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
-Watch the animations on this webpage.
+Watch the animations on this web page.
 How often do they repeat?
 Can you spot a list, quote, and link?

 </div>
 <div>